 - X series in the premium market segment.

-As far as support for dual graphics card goes, that depends upon whether you have two AMD graphics cards or two NVIDIA graphics.
+Regarding support for dual graphics cards, that depends upon whether you have two AMD graphics cards or two NVIDIA graphics.

 Motherboard Chipset for Two NVIDIA Graphics Cards:

-If you have two NVIDIA Graphics cards, then the motherboard needs to support SLI.
+If you have two NVIDIA Graphics cards, the motherboard must support SLI.

 Motherboard Chipset for Two AMD Graphics Cards:

-AMD Crossfire is supported by a much wider range of motherboard chipsets compared to NVIDIA SLI.
+AMD Crossfire is supported by a much more comprehensive range of motherboard chipsets than NVIDIA SLI.
 These include:

-It is worth noting that certain chipsets such as the AMD A series chipset i.e AMD A520 and Intel H*10 chipsets such as the H410, H510 OUTRIGHT lack support for dual graphics cards.
+It is worth noting that certain chipsets, such as the AMD A-series chipset, i.e., AMD A520, and Intel H*10 chipsets, such as the H410, and H510 OUTRIGHT, lack support for dual graphics cards.

-Another important characteristic in determining whether you motherboard supports dual graphics card or not is the PCIe slot.
+Another important characteristic in determining whether your motherboard supports dual graphics cards is the PCIe slot.

 You need to have two PCIe x16 slots on the motherboard.

-However, just because a motherboard has two PCIe x16 slots does not mean that it will handle two graphics cards!
+However, just because a motherboard has two PCIe x16 slots do not mean it will handle two graphics cards!

 Not all PCIe x16 slots are created equally.
-You need two x16 slots capable of running in the x8/x8 mode or x16/x4 mode.
+You need two x16 slots capable of running in the x8/x8 mode or x16/x4 way.

-For NVIDIA SLI you need two PCIe x16 slots capable of working in x8/x8 mode.
-For AMD Crossfire you need two PCIe x16 slots capable of working in x16/x4 or x8/x8 configuration at least.
+You need two PCIe x16 slots capable of working in x8/x8 mode for NVIDIA SLI.
+For AMD Crossfire, you need at least two PCIe x16 slots capable of working in x16/x4 or x8/x8 configuration.

-Before I talk about the x16 slot and the x8/x8, x16/x4 modes, let me explain what PCIe lanes are.
+Before discussing the x16 slot and the x8/x8, x16/x4 modes, let me explain what PCIe lanes are.